dividedbyzeroco/warp-server/readme.md

 ### Limit

-By default, WarpServer limits results to the top 100 objects that satisfy the query criteria.
+By default, Warp Server limits results to the top 100 objects that satisfy the query criteria.
 In order to increase the limit, you can specify the desired value via the `limit` parameter.
 Also, in order to implement pagination for the results, you can combine the `limit` with the `skip` parameter.
 The `skip` parameter indicates how many items are to be skipped when executing the query.
 In terms of scalability, it is advisable to limit results to 1000 and use skip to determine pagination.

 For example: